You are viewing a story from harrypotterfanfiction.com

 “And you have found her,” Draco sneered with all of his inherited haughtiness looking at Hermione’s unconscious form.
 “She is mine,” he commanded with authority.

 “What would you want with a Mudblood girl?” she huffed.

 “Revenge.
 And it shall be sweet with this one,” he said grabbing her.

 “She came to me wanting to be Obliviated… but smartly took a potion instead.”

 “Well I need her to remember.
-Reverse the potion now,” he said through gritted teeth.
+Reverse the potion now,” he demanded through gritted teeth.

 “My potions are powerful for a reason," the witch said with pride.
 “Her memories won’t come back.”

 “Bezoar then.”
 He spoke of the nasty substance that had the ability to draw potion out and fight its effects.
 “It will at least stop the progression of the memory loss.”

 When the witch hesitated, Draco grew frustrated.
 “Don’t tell me you don’t have any in this place!
 Use it now and I’ll take what I can get of her memories!” he growled.